mlava/ninja-forecast/README.md

 Select the units you want to receive data in.
 See http://developer.forecast.io/docs/v2 for an explanation of the options available.

+Select which datapoints from the forecast.io API you want to have as devices on your dashboard.
+The developer documents details the specifications for each data type available.

 Use
 ================